 Also try these: Easy Cinnamon Rolls – Just 4 Ingredients

 If you want hot cinnamon rolls first thing in the morning, just assemble the day before, then cover and refrigerate overnight.

 The next morning, simply put the pan into the oven and bake 20 minutes.
 Frost as desired, and serve hot.

-Inspired by this Cinnamon Roll Baked Oatmeal!
+The recipe was inspired by this Cinnamon Roll Baked Oatmeal

 Vegan Cinnamon Rolls

 - 2 1/2 cups flour (see note)

 - 2 tsp cinnamon